Third Unitarian Church: History

-Church Fire of 1896
+Church fire of 1896

 Just as congregants settled in for the 11:00 a.m. service October 25, 1896, a fire broke out on the lower level.
 A Sunday school teacher alerted Blake who was still in his office.
 Blake calmly entered the pulpit and asked, "My friends, I have a request to make of you.
 I want you all to go quietly out the rear way.
 There is no danger, and no occasion for haste, but I would like to have you move out quickly and without confusion."
 This level-headed response prompted the headline—"Pastor Saves His Flock"—in the next day's Chicago Tribune.

 There was enough time to clear the pastor's office of important books and manuscripts, but most everything else was lost.
 The fire was out by 12:30 p.m., but because it was a frame structure, it went fast.
 The Tribune reported, "A small tower on the southeastern corner of the edifice alone remains intact.
 All else is either destroyed or charred beyond avail."
 Insurance on the building was $8,000 and another $3,000 on the organ, which was one of the first in a Chicago church.
 After the fire, services continued at Lewis Institute at Madison and Robey Streets.

 While Blake saved the congregation, he wasn't growing it at a rate many church members found adequate.
 In September 1897 Blake resigned.
 The congregation called Franklin Chester Southworth Sr. as an interim minister.

-Rebuilding the Church
+Rebuilding the church

 A ceremony was held in November 1897 to lay the cornerstone of the to-be-built Third Unitarian Church at 3215 W. Monroe Street, near Kedzie.

-A New Building
+A new building

 In 1936 an acceptable site was found.
 At the time of its inception, the architecture planned for the church, designed by Paul Schweikher, was unorthodox and pioneering for its day.
 After the building's construction, an addition was added in 1956.
 The building was officially declared a landmark by Chicago's city council in 1960.

-The Andrene Kauffman Murals
+The Andrene Kauffman murals

 Between 1955 and 1963, Chicago artist and church member, Andrene Kauffman designed seventeen ceramic portrait murals for the church, as well as a stained glass window which dominates the south wall.
 The murals were inspired by a sermon by Edwin T. Buehrer on the "Saints of Liberalism" and include portraits of Jane Addams, Susan B. Anthony, Buddha, Albert Camus, William E. Channing, Ralph Waldo Emerson, Gandhi, Goethe, Thomas Jefferson, Jesus, Abraham Lincoln, Socrates, Roger Williams, and Woodrow Wilson, among others.

-Past Ministers (including a few highlights from their ministries)
+Past ministers (including a few highlights from their ministries)

 1868–1872: Carlton A. Staples.
 Excerpt from sermon: